(Alisa Apps Featured in Photo)

 What does a pop filter do?

 A pop filter’s main purpose is to reduce the acoustic energy of plosive sounds in the human voice; these are primarily words that start with the letters ‘b’ or ‘p.’
+This is similar, albeit slightly different to how a foam mic cover works.

 We’ve all heard broadcast announcements that have a ton of loud clicking and banging noises in them.
 We don’t hear these things when speaking to each other, but a microphone greatly amplifies the noise.